-Note: unfortunately you cannot remove an eviction case where you received a judgement against you/where you got evicted from your record.
+Note: unfortunately, you cannot remove an eviction case where you received a judgment against you/where you got evicted from your record.
 You can only remove eviction cases that were dismissed or “non-suited”.

 HERE ARE THE STEPS FOR APPLYING TO HAVE YOUR RECORD EXPUNGED:

 a.
 You will need to find several pieces of information about your case to fill out the application.
 You can find the information you need at vacourts.gov/caseinfo/home.html.